 - 500 Scrap

 - Item cost: 250 Scrap

 - 3,000 Scrap

 - Item cost: 1,500 Scrap

 Runes are equippable items that you can attach to your Rings to augment them.
 Runes are earned through Stage Progress (fixed Runes) or Epic Chests (random Runes).
-As far as I can tell you’ll never get a repeat Rune, only ever a new one.
+You’ll never get a repeat Rune, only ever a new one.

 Like most mobile idle games, Almost A Hero has a robust series of rewards systems ranging from Achievements to unlocks.
 All of them are important to some extent and certain currencies are best (or only) obtained through specific reward structures.

 The bread and butter of progress in Almost A Hero are “Quests”; upon reaching a certain Stage in the game you’ll be awarded with everything from currencies to Heroes to new game features.